 New HMO rules – what’s changed?

 The changes have been on the cards for a while and in reality very little is different.
-Prior to 1st October 2018 a HMO property needed a mandatory licence – that is a licence prescribed by government – if it met the following criteria:
+Prior to 1st October 2018, a HMO property needed a mandatory licence – that is a licence prescribed by the government – if it met the following criteria:

 Since coming into effect the new HMO rules mean that a HMO now needs a mandatory licence if: